 1. Bolshoi Theatre: Historic Stage, New Stage and Beethoven Hall

 To understand better the process of buying tickets online, you must bear in mind that in the Bolshoi theater performances take place in 3 different areas:

-- The main or historical setting (Historic stage).
-It is the main historic building dating from 1856, in which operas and ballets are performed (see attached photo).
+- Historic stage.
+It is the main historic building dating from 1856, in which operas and ballets are performed.

-- The new scenario (New stage).
+- New stage.
 It is in a building near the historic area, but more modest and modern, and was originally built to house the performances when the main stage was being restored.
 In this stage, operas and ballets are performed in the same artistic quality.
 However, you will not have the opportunity to visit the historic building.

 - Beethoven Hall.
 At the entrance of the historic building is the Beethoven hall, which is used for concert programs.